PharmGKB/PharmCAT/docs/FAQs.md

 ### What happens if I provide an outside diplotype or phenotype for a gene also found in the VCF file?

 Outside calls provided by the user will override the results from the VCF file.
-Details about the types of outside calls and their relative priority can be found on the [Outside Call Format page](docs/using/Outside-Call-Format.md/#file-format).
+Details about the relative priority of outside calls can be found on the [Outside Call Format page](docs/using/Outside-Call-Format.md/#activity-score-genes).